Frontal lobe disorder: Diagnosis

 A range of neuropsychological tests are available for clarifying the nature and extent of frontal lobe dysfunction.
 For example, concept formation and ability to shift mental sets can be measured with the Wisconsin Card Sorting Test, planning can be assessed with the Mazes subtest of the WISC.
 Frontotemporal dementia shows up as atrophy of the frontal cortex on MRI.
 Frontal impairment due to head injuries, tumours or cerebrovascular disease will also appear on brain imaging.

 Treatment

 In terms of treatment for frontal lobe disorder, there is none, general supportive care is given, also some level of supervision could be needed.
 The prognosis will depend on the cause of the disorder, of course.
 A possible complication is that individuals with severe injuries may be disabled, such that, a caregiver may be unrecognizable to the person.
 Another aspect of treatment of frontal lobe disorder is speech therapy.
 This type of therapy might help individuals with symptoms that are associated with aphasia and dysarthria.

 History

 Phineas Gage, who sustained a severe frontal lobe injury in 1848, has been called a case of dysexecutive syndrome.
 Gage's psychological changes are almost always exaggerated – of the symptoms listed, the only ones Gage can be said to have exhibited are "anger and frustration", slight memory impairment, and "difficulty in planning".

+In December 2005, at his Dover Road flat in Singapore, 44-year-old caretaker Mohammad Zam Abdul Rashid attacked and battered his 38-year-old wife Ramona Johari (a production operator) to death after he accused her of getting close to a colleague.
+Mohammad Zam was originally charged with murder but after he was found to be suffering from frontal lobe syndrome, which went undiagnosed prior to the murder and had affected his mental responsibility at the time of the killing, Mohammad Zam was convicted of a reduced charge of manslaughter and hence sentenced to life imprisonment.
+The diagnosis of frontal lobe syndrome in this homicide case generated public discussions about the disorder.